The latest numbers on COVID-19 in Canada for Sunday, Dec. 6, 2020

 There have been 6,511 tests completed.

-There were eight new cases Saturday from 75 completed tests, for a positivity rate of 11 per cent.
-Over the past seven days, there have been a total of 50 new cases.
-The seven-day rolling average of new cases is seven.
+There were two new cases Sunday.
+Over the past seven days, there have been a total of 39 new cases.
+The seven-day rolling average of new cases is six.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.